Position

 • Bachelor's degree in Business Administration, Communications, or a related field.

-• Proven experience in a client-facing role, preferably in a customer service or support environment.
+• Proven experience in a client-facing role, preferably in a similar industry.

-• Strong communication and interpersonal skills, with the ability to build and maintain client relationships.
+• Strong communication and interpersonal skills, with the ability to build and maintain relationships.

-• Excellent problem-solving skills and the ability to think critically and creatively.
+• Excellent problem-solving skills and a proactive approach to issue resolution.

 Is becoming a Client Advocate a good career path?